Recommendations & Conclusions

 The next Government should drive safe adoption of AI in the public sector via i.AI, the National Science and Technology Council and designated lead departmental Ministers for AI.

-Government response.
 The government is expanding the Incubator for AI (i.AI) into a new Digital Centre of Government to drive public sector AI adoption, listing several current pilot projects like 'Caddy' and 'Redbox'.
-It also states that the Algorithmic Transparency Recording Standard …
+It also states that the Algorithmic Transparency Recording Standard (ATRS) is being rolled out …

 Department for Science, Innovation and Technology